 Wild guanacos and vicuñas are both beautiful and graceful, and produce some of the finest fibers in the world.
 It is fitting to knit a light and lacy garment to honor their elegance.
 Fingerless gloves are extremely popular and practical—and with his glove pattern you will create a beautiful pair that is not only decorative but also warm.

 What are you waiting for?
-Enjoy knitting lace patterns with this incredible free collection!
+Enjoy knitting lace patterns with these incredible free collections!

 Have you been searching for high quality free lace knitting patterns?
 Are you interested in an easy pattern—or something more advanced?
-You have it all right here in this fabulous eBook!
-With 10 timeless patterns in one collection, you’ll have a hard time deciding which to begin with.
+You have it all right here in these fabulous eBooks!
+With 13 timeless patterns in one collection, you’ll have a hard time deciding which to begin with.
 There is that beautiful knit cardigan sweater…or perhaps those amazing fingerless gloves?
 Or maybe you should start with one of the knitted lace scarf patterns.
 No matter which you choose, you’ll be hooked on the ancient art of knitting lace.
-Explore the possibilities of lace, and get all 10 patterns when you download your free eBook!
+Explore the possibilities of lace, and get all 13 patterns when you download your free eBooks!